ryuran/talks/src/decks/crypto-for-devs/sections/en/04-oneway.md

 The right way to do with password hashing is this one.

 First, you create a long random number using a CSPRNG.
-Please do not rely on _urandom_ directly, except if your language doesn't offer a proper crypto layer.

 Next, you apply a secured derivation on a concatenated string of the password and the salt.
 What's important here is to use a CPU intensive algorithm.
 The most secured yet is Argon2.